-- 1. $\Box$ Not Applicable, No SSNs are maintained in the system or by the project. - 2. □ Full SSNs are collected, but no individual will be denied any right, benefit, or privilege provided by law if the individual refuses to disclose their SSN for use in the system or project - 3. ⊠ Full SSNs are collected, and the individual will be denied the benefit, or privilege provided by law if they refuse to disclose their SSN.
-Denial of this right, benefit or privilege does not violate the law because:
+- 1. \Box Not Applicable, No SSNs are collected directly from the individuals to whom it pertains by or on behalf of the system or project. - 2. ⊠ Full SSNs are collected directly from the individuals to whom it pertains, but no individual will be denied any right, benefit, or privilege provided by law if the individual refuses to disclose their SSN for use in the system or project.

-$\boxtimes$ SSN disclosure is required by Federal statute or Executive Order; OR

-□ The SSN is disclosed to a Federal, state, or local agency that maintains a system of records that was in existence and operating before January 1, 1975, and disclosure was required under statute or regulation adopted prior to such date to verify the identity of an individual.
+- 3. □ Full SSNs are collected directly from the individuals to whom it pertains, and the individual will be denied the benefit, or privilege provided by law if they refuse to disclose their SSN.
+Denial of this right, benefit or privilege does not violate the law because: □ SSN disclosure is required by Federal statute or Executive Order. - OR - □ The SSN is disclosed to a Federal, state, or local agency that maintains a system of records that was in existence and operating before January 1, 1975, and disclosure was required under statute or regulation adopted prior to such date to verify the identity of an individual.